 How to get free Apple Music access

 The good news for new subscribers is that it isn’t too difficult to get Apple Music for free.
-For starters, there’s a generous 3-month free trial for the paid service, which is more than enough time to decide whether or not the $10 a month is worth it for you.
+For starters, there’s a generous three-month free trial for the paid service.
+That should be more than enough time to decide whether or not the service is worth it for you.

 The other way to get Apple Music for free is to simply download the app.
 The basic service, which includes several internet radio stations and access to your local music files, is completely free.
 Note that you may need to use a cable to transfer your music to your device, and the process is easier with a paid subscription.